GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Stochastic Transform Functions

-We also note that there is an impact on the model performance with different sets or numbers of transform functions.
-Specifically, we use stochastic transform functions as the basis of the decomposed target distribution shifts.
-Ideally, the transform functions should be diverse and covers different potential aspects of distribution shifts.
-However, using a large number of transform functions poses higher expressiveness demand on the gating model, which is required to distinguish different transformed graphs.
-Moreover, it could also result in an increasing computational costs as the parameter size increases with the number of experts or base transform functions.
-We include an ablation study in Appendix~\ref{app:num_experts} to further validate the analysis.
+We observed that different sets or numbers of transform functions can impact model performance.
+Specifically, we use stochastic transform functions as the foundation for the decomposed target distribution shifts.
+Ideally, these functions should be diverse and cover different potential aspects of distribution shifts.
+However, using a large number of transform functions increases the demand on the gating model’s expressiveness, as it must distinguish between different transformed graphs.
+Additionally, more transform functions increase computational cost due to the larger number of experts.
+An ablation study in Appendix~\ref{app:num_experts} further validates this analysis.

-In the practice, we found that the stochastic transform functions works effectively on the real-world datasets, which might indicate their representativeness on the distribution shifts.
-We believe it would be intriguing to further explore the common base transform functions in the real-world shift in the aid to reconstruct a complex distribution shift.
+In practice, the stochastic transform functions proved effective on real-world datasets, suggesting their ability to represent various distribution shifts.
+Exploring common base transform functions to better capture real-world distribution shifts would be an interesting direction for future research.